Tips for helping children with their homework or learning at home activities

 Maths resources

 Helping your kids with maths might be a little daunting at first.
-Sumdog, the Maths Week Scotland website and Numberblocks are great places to start.
+Sumdog and Numberblocks are great places to start.

 Our page on helping with maths homework has lots of suggestions for ways to make maths fun.
-You can also check out Parentzone Scotland and Scotland Learns for ways to support your child’s numeracy at home.
+You can also check out Parentzone Scotland from Education Scotland for ways to support your child’s numeracy at home.

 Reading resources